Maglo22/Maglo22/README.md

 ### Hi, I'm Br1
 #### (_Bruno_, because '1' in spanish is 'uno')

 I'm a software engineer from Mexico.
-I recently graduated, yet I feel like I barely know anything to consider myself an engineer.

 Most of my experience is in building web based applications.
 I've made _things_ using different frameworks like Laravel, Django, Angular.
-I enjoy doing both front-end and back-end implementations; I think I have been doing more front-end than back-end stuff.
+I enjoy doing both front-end and back-end implementations; I can say I have been doing more front-end than back-end stuff.

-Even though I've spent most of my time in languages for the web like PHP, Python, HTML, JavaScript, I enjoy writting things in C; not sure if it is because of the language's simplicity or something else.
+Even though I've spent most of my time in languages for the web like PHP, Python, HTML, JavaScript, I enjoy writting things in C.

-I realy like videogames.
+I enjoy playing videogames.
 I studied Computer Science because I wanted to know how to make one.
 Still haven't got the courage to do it.

-Besides software related things, I also do some casual photography, which you can check out, if you want, on my [Instagram](https://www.instagram.com/br1.mg/).
-I practice both regular and _virtual_ photography, which is why I have another [Instagram account](https://www.instagram.com/br1.vp/) for that second kind of photos.
+Besides software related things, I also do some photography and videography, which you can check out, if you want, on my [Instagram](https://www.instagram.com/br1.mg/) and in this [Youtube channel](https://youtube.com/@temporallobe?si=cWI-j4aM5HCD_6zD).
+I practice both regular and _virtual_ photography, which is why I have another [Instagram account](https://www.instagram.com/br1.vp/).

 Here is my email, if you'd like to be in contact: